Hartwell Sun: History

 The 20th century marked an era of immense change for the paper.
 In preparation for his retirement and with the intent of keeping the paper in the family, John Magill, along with James Magill, sold the Hartwell Sun to their cousin Leon Morris in 1909.
 Leon was then joined by his brother Louie Morris, who was a teenager at the time.
 In 1913 the new owners decided they wanted to phase out their use of handset type letter pressing.
 They developed a new newspaper plant on Depot street that utilized a new Linotype machine, which casts hot metal types with individual letters or symbols onto the paper in order to print text.
-On September 28, 1926, Leon Morris died at the age of 37, leaving Louie Morris as the sole owner of the paper.
-Running the paper during the height of the Great Depression, Louie wanted the Hartwell Sun to "fill a long felt want in this community", as he declared in the 1925 National Publicity Edition.
+On September 28, 1926, Leon Morris died at the age of 37, leaving Louie Morris as the sole owner of the paper.> Running the paper during the height of the Great Depression, Louie wanted the Hartwell Sun to "fill a long felt want in this community", as he declared in the 1925 National Publicity Edition.
 Along with running the paper, Louie founded the WKLY Radio Station in 1947 with his son-in-law Max Pfaeder, who had married Louie's daughter Edna.
 Louie Morris died on May 10, 1955, at the age of 62.
 After his death, Max Pfaeder acquired the editor's position and served for the paper for 7 years.
 Pfaeder was most notable for his coverage and leadership of the newspaper in the aftermath of the Brown v.
 Board of Education Supreme Court ruling, which desegregated public education systems.
-In August of 1962, Neil S. "Buddy" Hayden succeeded Pfaeder as editor.
+In August 1962, Neil S. "Buddy" Hayden succeeded Pfaeder as editor.
 Under Hayden's leadership, the Hartwell Sun began to report on the Hart County Board of Finance, a controversial decision met with pushback from the Board.
 Hayden would then go on to be president and publisher of the Philadelphia Bulletin as well as the president and chief operating officer for the Los Angeles Herald Examiner.
-In June of 1968, Bill Bridges became the editor of the paper.
+In June 1968, Bill Bridges became the editor of the paper.
 In 1970, the Hartwell Sun fully transitioned to an offset printing system.
 On November 15, 1979, Morris Communications Corp. purchased the Hartwell Sun from Bridges, along with two other Georgian newspapers, The Elberton Star and The Newsleader.
 The ownership of the paper then transferred to Southern Publications of Jonesboro to Community Newspaper Holdings, Inc. and finally, in 1999, the paper was bought by Community Newspaper Inc. who is the current owner.